 Students with a Bachelor’s degree from an accredited program who have an undergraduate grade point average between 2.5 and 2.8 may, with the permission of the Graduate Coordinator, take limited courses as non-degree students.
-These non-degree students should take CRIM 580/44.501 Foundations of Criminal Justice Scholarship and CRIM 520/44.503 Criminal Justice System or other courses with approval.
+These non-degree students should take CRIM 5800 Criminal Justice Scholarship and CRIM 5200 Administration of Criminal Justice.
 If they successfully complete these two courses with a grade of B or better, they may then make formal application to the program, submitting all required credentials.
 The Graduate Committee of the School of Criminology and Justice Studies then will review all relevant information and make a decision regarding admission to the program.

 A maximum 6 credits of graduate level course work taken at an accredited university outside of UMass Lowell with a grade of B or better may be transferred into the Criminal Justice master's degree program, with the approval of the graduate coordinator.

 You must complete a minimum of thirty-three (33) credits for the Master of Arts Degree, including a Core Course Sequence of fifteen (15) credits, which includes the following required courses: